 Since its founding in 1898, the NFMC has grown into one of the world’s largest music organizations with club and individual members of all ages.
 The NFMC is chartered by the Congress of the United States, and is the only music organization member of the United Nations.

-Dedicated to finding and fostering young musical talent, the NFMC conducts annual Junior Festivals with more than 117,000 participants.
+Dedicated to finding and fostering young musical talent, the NFMC conducts annual Junior Festivals with approximately 100,000 participants.
 NFMC offers more than three quarters of a million dollars in state and national competitions (see competitions), including four $20,000 biennial Young Artist awards, and the $20,000 Ellis Award for Duo-Pianists.
 The Young Artist and Ellis Duo Piano awards include two years of performance bookings.

 Communicating the NFMC activities and educational music information to NFMC members are MUSIC CLUBS MAGAZINE, the official publication of NFMC and JUNIOR KEYNOTES, targeted toward Junior members, both published three times a year (see periodicals category).